 Dr. Liu received his Ph.D. in Statistics from Rutgers University at New Brunswick.
 He was focused on MRI-related statistical research for several years and is now doing research on generalized linear modeling and machine learning methods for general psychiatric data, such as hospital discharge data and appnero data.

 Jennifer Scodes, MS

 Jennifer Scodes received her MS in Biostatistics from Columbia University's Mailman School of Public Health and earned her BA in Computational Biology and Statistics from Cornell University.
-She has been working as a Biostatistician in the Division of Biostatistics in Psychiatry since May 2015.
+She has been working in the Division of Mental Health Data Science since May 2015.
 Her current research projects involve the use of both observational and clinical trial data, and span across multiple areas of psychiatry including behavioral medicine, substance abuse, and first-episode psychosis.

 Eileen Shea received her BS from the University of Wisconsin – Madison and her MPH from Columbia University’s Mailman School of Public Health.
 During her MPH program, she split her time between the Department of Environmental Health Sciences and the Department of Biostatistics.
 Her interests include depression and anxiety disorders, psychosocial stressors, adverse childhood experiences (ACEs), and mental health throughout the lifecourse.

 Qing Xu, MS